 One of the benefits of choosing a virtual shooting range over a traditional live-fire range is safety.
-There is comfort in knowing there is no live ammunition on-site and that you don’t have to worry about irresponsible gun handling.
+There is comfort in knowing there is no live ammunition on-site, and you don’t have to worry about irresponsible gun handling.

-But, one of the most important things that we teach at Engage Virtual Range is how to safely handle a gun.
-We treat all of our sim guns as if they are real and we never allow any live-fire weapons or ammo on the premises.
-It is our goal to create a safe, judgmental-free environment where shooters of all skill levels can learn the proper techniques of handling a gun, shooting a gun, and experiencing recoil, all while building confidence and skills.
+One of the most important things we teach at Engage Virtual Range is how to handle a gun safely.
+We treat all of our sim guns as real and never allow any live-fire weapons or ammo on the premises.
+Our goal is to create a safe, judgmental-free environment where shooters of all skill levels can learn the proper techniques of handling a gun, shooting a gun, and experiencing recoil, all while building confidence and skills.

 5 Essential Gun Safety Rules

-In order to provide a realistic, safe and educational experience, we take safety very seriously at EVR.
-If you are new to handling a gun or just need a refresher, use the tips below to ensure you are following the most relevant safety protocols.
+We take safety very seriously to provide a realistic, safe, and educational experience at EVR.
+If you are new to handling a gun or need a refresher, use the tips below to ensure you follow the most relevant safety protocols.

-While not all gun safety rules apply to the sim guns at EVR, we fully expect our visitors take great measures to practice safe gun handling and to treat all of our sim guns as if they are live-fire.
-It is our ultimate goal to instill our visitors with the safe and proper handling techniques so that each person walks way with the confidence, skills and safe habits necessary to handle a live-fire gun in the future.
+While not all gun safety rules apply to the sim guns at EVR, we fully expect our visitors to take measures to practice safe gun handling and treat all of our sim guns as live fire.
+Our ultimate goal is to instill in our visitors the safe and proper handling techniques so that each person walks away with the confidence, skills, and safe habits necessary to learn to shoot a gun.